vjjmiras/falco-website/content/en/docs/alerts/formatting.md

 ---
+title: Formatting Alerts
-title: Formatting Alerts for Containers and Orchestration
+description: Format Falco Alerts for Containers and Kubernetes
+linktitle: Formating Alerts
+weight: 20
 ---

-Like Sysdig, Falco has native support for containers and orchestration environments.
-With `-k`, Falco communicates with the provided K8s API server to decorate events with the K8s pod/namespace/deployment/etc. associated with the event.
+Falco has native support for containers and orchestration environments.
+With the option `-k`, Falco communicates with the provided K8s API server to decorate events with the K8s pod/namespace/deployment/etc. associated with the event.
 With `-m`, Falco communicates with the marathon server to do the same thing.

-Like Sysdig, Falco can be run with `-pk`/`-pm`/`-pc`/`-p` arguments that change the formatted output to be a k8s-friendly/mesos-friendly/container-friendly/general format.
-However, unlike sysdig, the source of formatted output is in the set of rules and not on the command line.
+Falco can be run with `-pk`/`-pm`/`-pc`/`-p` arguments that change the formatted output to be a k8s-friendly/mesos-friendly/container-friendly/general format.
+However, the source of formatted output is in the set of rules and not on the command line.
 This page provides more detail on how `-pk`/`-pm`/`-pc`/`-p` interacts with the format strings in the `output` attribute of rules.

 The information from k8s/mesos/containers is used in conjunction with the command line options in these ways: